parthasen/SDC/README.md

 **SDC:Vehicle Detection along with Lane Line finding**

 This model detects lane and cars both from a video stream.
-After detection model will draw blue rectangles around the cars detected by the model and green lane.
+Model will draw blue rectangles around the cars detected by the model and green lane.

 [![Video Output](https://i.ytimg.com/vi/cuYiJWNH3WE/2.jpg?time=1488204419880)](https://www.youtube.com/watch?v=cuYiJWNH3WE&feature=youtu.be)